bence-toth/cv-and-motivation-letter/README.md

 Most text in the document is `contenteditable`, so you can update the content before printing without even looking at the code.

-There is no `package.json` file or anything of the sort, and no build process,everything is taken care of by the browser, all internal and external dependencies are directly or indirectly referenced in `index.html`, which is the entry point for the project.
+There is no `package.json` file or anything of the sort, and no build process, everything is taken care of by the browser, all internal and external dependencies are directly or indirectly referenced in `index.html`, which is the entry point for the project.

 If you want to run this locally, you will need to use some static file server.
 I prefer [`live-server`](https://www.npmjs.com/package/live-server), but anything that can give you access to the files over HTTP should do just fine.